DittmannAxel/iotedge-industrial-service-bus/src/simple/README.md

 > ## Disclaimer
 >
-> For the purpose of demonstration we use the default username/password for RabbitMQ running as container on IoT Edge.
-> Also, the actual broker configuration is part of this repository.
+> To make this example as simple as possible the automatically created environment, especially __the deployed VM is accessible from the Internet__,  please take care and secure the provided credentials.
 >
-> The automatically created environment is a sandbox meaning that __all VM instances are _NOT_ accessible from the Internet__ and only private IP addresses are used.
+> __You should _never_ use default credentials in production and/or check in your credentials into Git repositories!__
 >
-> __You should _never_ use default credentials in production and/or check in your credentials into Git repositories!__
 > Please consider using [Azure KeyVault](https://docs.microsoft.com/en-us/azure/key-vault/basic-concepts) for secret management and using a decent CI/CD pipeline to roll out your changes in a secure way.

 ## Folder Structure